Registering a Car in Colorado

 It is relatively easy to register your car or truck in Colorado.
 With Colorado vehicle registration being valid for one year, you will only have to do this every 12 months.
 The initial registration must be done in person at the DMV, but subsequent registrations can be done by mail or online.
 Colorado’s vehicle registration fees are decided on the weight, taxable value, and the purchase date.
 The sales and ownership taxes are based on the vehicle’s net purchase price and the vehicle’s taxable worth when it was new.
-The best way to tell how much your specific registration fee will be is to see if there is an estimator on your county website, or make an appointment to visit the DMV in person to the DMV and ask.
+The best way to tell how much your specific registration fee will be is to see if there is an estimator on your county website, or make an appointment to visit the DMV in person to ask.

 For a Colorado car registration appointment, you will need to bring with you: